innodatalabs/innodatalabs.github.io/_posts/2019-01-31-7776_ways_to_compute_f1_for_ner_task.md

 1. IOB - label encoding scheme used in the CoNLL2003 chanllenge. `B-xxx` is only used to split `xxx` entities that are located next to each other.
 2. BIO - here `B-xxx` is used at the start of every entity.
 This encoding seem to work better than IOB.
 3. BIOES, BILOU - two names for the same encoding (`U <-> S`, `L <-> E`).
 Single-token entities are marked with `S-xxx`.
-Multi-token entities are started with `B-xxx`, ends with `E-xxx`, and middle ones filled with `I-xxx`.
+Multi-token entities are started with `B-xxx`, end with `E-xxx`, and middle ones filled with `I-xxx`.
 This scheme (unlike BIO) is symmetric wrt reversal of sequence order.
 This makes it attractive for BidiLSTM and CNNs - the neural architectures that do not have preferred "direction".
 4. BMES - no clue what this is

 Example: